 People often arrive at our meetings a little bit early to settle into the environment.
 During this time you can help yourself to a cup of coffee, grab a snack, and mingle with the other attendees if you choose to.
 There is always plenty of space to find a seat.
+We provide the free place for members of our center as well as for separate members of AA community in Riverside.

 When it’s time for the meeting to start, the facilitator will announce that it is time to begin the meeting and begin by recommending a topic of discussion.
 The facilitator will share their knowledge of the topic, and their experience working with the topic and will then welcome other meeting attendees to ask questions and to share their own experiences.
 This creates a sense of community, support, and hope through shared experience.